eizen6/6502portable/README.md

 ## Challenges

-1. USB power support is fragile when fed from a power bank.
+1. Power support via USB is fragile when fed from a power bank.
 Every additional USB hub or cable makes it worse.
 Especially when driving raspi and display from a single powerbank.

+1. Cable routing in limited space.
+Big respect to the first laptop builders.

 ## Where's the punk?

 If this is cyber then where is the punk, I hear you ask.

 My grandfather was a carpenter grandmaster.
-When he tried to teach me when I was 10 he quickly gave up - I was not qualified in his eyes.
-Carving the plate from wood anyway nearly 40 years later instead of procrstinating with modern 3d possibilities - that's my punk.
+When he tried to teach me when I was 10 he quickly gave up - I was not qualified.
+Carving the front plate from wood anyway nearly 40 years later - that's my punk.

 ## VLC cmd line